 Magnesium, Riboflavin, and Concussions

 Magnesium is an essential mineral in the body that is involved in hundreds of chemical reactions in the body.
-Magnesium helps w/ blood glucose regulation, lowers lactate production during exercise, helps with Vitamin D absorption in those with deficiency, and is often low in conditionals like type 2 diabetes, metabolism syndrome, etc. Magnesium is also supplemented at times in individuals experiencing migraines.
+Magnesium helps w/ blood glucose regulation, lowers lactate production during exercise, helps with Vitamin D absorption in those with deficiency, and is often low in conditions like type 2 diabetes, metabolism syndrome, etc. Magnesium is also supplemented at times in individuals experiencing migraines.

 Riboflavin also plays an important role in oxidative metabolism.
 Studies have shown a synergy between both riboflavin and magnesium for reducing headaches, which is a common post-concussion symptom.